LSS-USP/kiskadee-ranking-data/README.md

 * some entries in the functions scope list end with ':'.
 It seems they belong to  C++ testcases, this needs further inverstigation
 * there will be duplicates for class names when trying to determine functions scopes, in these cases, the largest ranges should be considered (hoping we are considering the whole class)
 * for confirmation on the latest script, do check s01/CWE690_NULL_Deref_From_Return__int64_t_realloc_83_bad.cpp file scope
+* note that for the cpp cases, we can just check the bad|good string in the file names

 ## Collecting static analysis reports: